atoum/atoum/README.md

 If you get *atoum*'s version number, then the problem is coming from your PHP configuration.
 In most cases, the cause would be within extensions, that might be incompatible with the PHAR format, or that would prevent executing PHAR archives as a security measure.
-The `ioncube` extension for instance seems incompatible with PHAR archives, and you must therefore deactivate it if you are using it, by commenting the following line out of your `php.ini`, by prefixing it with the `;` character:
+The `ioncube` extension for instance seems incompatible with PHAR archives, and you must, therefore, deactivate it if you are using it, by commenting the following line out of your `php.ini`, by prefixing it with the `;` character:

 ```
 zend_extension = /path/to/ioncube_loader*.*